QueenAyana/Hubble.Com/README.md

 - Start the MongoDB server: `mongod`
 - `yarn start`

+3. You will need to create a ".env" file with the following inside API_Key = "your API Key from Meetup.com"
+  *all it takes to get one is have an accout on the site. (link in credits)*

-3. The application will now be available to view in the browser at  `http://localhost:3000/`
+4. The application will now be available to view in the browser at  `http://localhost:3000/`

 ## Tech used: